-Employees may be allowed up to 3 consecutive working days off to arrange and attend the funeral of an immediate family member.
-For purposes of this policy, an employee's immediate family member includes a current spouse, parent, legal guardian, sibling, child, current parent-, sister-, or brother-in-law, grandparent, grand child, or domestic partner.
-If any employee requires more than 3 days off for bereavement leave, the employee may request additional unpaid leave or may request the opportunity to use any accrued vacation time, which may be granted in the discretion of the School.
+Refer to the Family Leave Policy.
+For purposes of this policy, an employee's immediate family member includes a current spouse, parent, legal guardian, sibling, child, current parent-, sister-, or brotherin-law, grandparent, grand child, or domestic partner.

-9. Military Leave of Absence The School provides military leaves of absence to employees who serve in the uniformed services as required by the Uniformed Services Employment and Reemployment Rights Act of 1994 and applicable state laws.
+9. Military Leave of AbsenceThe School provides military leaves of absence to employees who serve in the uniformed services as required by the Uniformed Services Employment and Reemployment Rights Act of 1994 and applicable state laws.
 Leave is available for active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty and for examinations to determine fitness for any such duty.
 Total military leave time taken may not exceed five years during employment, except in special circumstances.
 Advance notice of leave is required.
 Please inform your supervisor and the HR Department of anticipated military leave time as far in advance as possible.
 Accrued vacation will be paid during military leave at your request and health plan coverage continuance can be arranged for up to 24 months during military leave if required premium payments are made by you.
 As with other leaves of absence, failure to return to work or to reapply within applicable time limits may result in termination of employment.

 Upon a return from military leave up to five years, an employee is entitled to reemployment within two weeks after the employee submits his/her reemployment application.
 Eligible employees may be entitled to other leave rights related to military leave.
-Please contact the
+Please contact the Business and/or HR Department to understand all leave rights that may be available to you.

-10. Time Off to Attend Child's School Discipline
+10.Time Off to Attend Child's School Discipline